-The NC Japan Center is located in the Spring Hill House, 705 Barbour Drive, Raleigh, North Carolina, as part of NC State Centennial Campus.
-The house is a registered historical building, built about 1815 in the Georgian style as the main house of a plantation.
+The NC Japan Center is located in the Spring Hill House at 705 Barbour Drive, Raleigh, North Carolina, as part of NC State Centennial Campus.
+The house is a registered historical building, built around 1815 in the Georgian style as the main house of a plantation.
 It stands on a rise southwest of downtown Raleigh and the name refers to a spring of water arising at the foot of the hill.

 At Col. Hunter’s death, much of the 2,500 acre plantation passed to his son, Theophilus Hunter, Jr., who developed the property to a total of 5,000 acres by his death in 1840.
-The younger Mr. Hunter built the present Spring Hill House about 1815 as a wood frame structure on a foundation of stone, brick, and mortar.
+The younger Mr. Hunter had the present Spring Hill House built around 1815 as a wood frame structure on a foundation of stone, brick, and mortar.
 Lumber was cut at the Hunter’s saw mill by plantation slaves; floor beams visible in the basement show adze marks from hand finishing.
-A one story extension to the rear jointed the new house to that built by Col. Hunter.
+A one story extension to the rear jointed the new house to that built for Col. Hunter.
 That original residence burned in the 20th Century, leaving the 1815 building to stand alone.

 The Spring Hill House has undergone changes during its two centuries of existence.
 For example, it lost the second story of its original two storied, Doric columned porch, and the south wall lost two external chimneys and a direct entrance to the large parlor.
 It has also benefited from major repairs, including a major structural overhaul in 2000-01 and a complete exterior repaint in 2019.
-The house is open for your examination during NC Japan Center office hours.
-It is an honor for the NC Japan Center to be able to carry on its services in this beautiful building, so closely linked to the history of North Carolina.
+It is an honor for the NC Japan Center to carry on its services in this beautiful building, so closely linked to the history of North Carolina.